Omegapoint/docker-security/README.md

 * ...

 ### Capabilities
-Docker container runs as root per default.
+Docker containers run as root per default.
 However, Linux provides a set to divide the power of the superuser called capabilities.
 Even though the container runs as root the process does not have full capabilities.
 Some of the default capabilities in Docker are:
 * CHOWN
 * DAC_OVERRIDE
 * FOWER
 * NET_RAW
 * ...

+Some of them are quite powerful.

 CHOWN allows to change the ownership of any file system object.

 DAC_OVERRIDE allows to bypass file read, write, and execute permission checks.
 This means the process can read, write, and execute any file on the system, even if the permission and ownership fields would not allow it.

 FOWNER allows to bypass permission checks on operations that normally require the filesystem UID of the process to match the UID of the file.
 Similar to DAC_OVERRIDE.

 NET_RAW allows the use of RAW and PACKET sockets and enables the process to bind to any address for transparent proxying.
 In other words, the process may be able to spy on packets on its network.

 > **Note** It's good practice to **drop all capabilities** and just use the once required by the application.
 > Also, run containers as a **specified user** to minimize the impact in case someone succeeds to break out of the container.